hsjoberg/telegram-autoreplier-bot/README.md

 You can set or change this environment variable to reset the state.
 ```

+> [!CAUTION]
+>
+> If you deploy the bot on other serverless hosts it has to be on one region
+> only.
+This is because Deno KV database replication is not supported outside
+> Deno Deploy.

 ## Contributions

 The project uses `deno fmt`.
 Run it before committing.